-Centered on themes of exploration and paranoia, “Prey,” published by Bethesda Softworks, is an amazing game that manages to succeed in almost every aspect.
+Centered around themes of exploration and paranoia, “Prey,” published by Bethesda Softworks, is an amazing game that manages to succeed in almost every aspect.
 While playing “Prey,” I never encountered any striking issues that hindered my enjoyment.
 It is a very well-polished game with much to offer.

 The story for “Prey” is rather simple.
 It takes place in an alternative timeline where former President John F. Kennedy survives his assassination attempt in 1963.
 Kennedy begins to direct more funding into the space program, which results in more development towards the space race.
 This added activity attracts an alien species known as the Typhon, a black goo like alien that can change their shape to blend into the environment.
 Teaming up with Russia, the United States manages to defeat the Typhon and imprison them in the Kletka Space Station.

 The United States then takes ownership of the station and begins to experiment and study the Typhon.
 After an incident, the station is shut down, trapping the Typhon on board.
 The story resumes in 2025 when The TranStar Corporation takes control over the station and begins to study the Typhon again.

 Fast forward to 2032 and the player assumes the role of Morgan Yu.
 Morgan is recruited by his brother Alex to go to the station — now called Talon-1.
 His goal is to assist with Typhon research.
 Things go horribly wrong and Morgan is trapped on the alien-filled station.
 He is forced to find a way to escape and contain the Typhon threat.